International Centre for Human Rights and Democratic Development

 The International Centre for Human Rights and Democratic Development (Rights & Democracy) was created to be a non-partisan, independent Canadian institution.
 It was established by an act of the Canadian parliament in 1988 to "encourage and support the universal values of human rights and the promotion of democratic institutions and practices around the world."
 R&D received around Can$11m per year in funding from the Canadian government.

-R&D was charged with working with individuals, organizations and governments in Canada and abroad to promote the human and democratic rights defined in the United Nations' Universal Declaration of Human Rights (1948).
-To this end, R&D sought to develop tools for Human Rights Impact Assessment that can be applied by civil society groups.
+R&D was charged with working with individuals, organizations, and governments in Canada and abroad to promote the human and democratic rights defined in the United Nations' Universal Declaration of Human Rights (1948).
+To this end, R&D sought to develop tools for a Human Rights Impact Assessment that could be applied by civil society groups.

 History

 The Progressive Conservative government of Brian Mulroney established Rights & Democracy as an agency reporting to Parliament under the International Centre for Human Rights and Democratic Development Act of 1988.
 The founding president was Ed Broadbent, former national leader of the New Democratic Party.
 Broadbent was succeeded by former Liberal cabinet minister Warren Allmand.

 Although a Canadian organization, its mandate was international, centred on the twin goals of the organization's title: international human rights and the development of democracy, especially in less developed countries.
-Thus Rights & Democracy held consultative status with the United Nations Economic and Social Council, among other international bodies.
+Thus, Rights & Democracy held consultative status with the United Nations Economic and Social Council, among other international bodies.
 It funded projects in North and South America, Africa, East and Southeast Asia, and the Middle East.
 The organization's activities were outlined in an annual report to the Minister of Foreign Affairs of Canada and to parliament.

 John Humphrey Freedom Award

 The centre offered an annual prize, called the John Humphrey Freedom Award (named after John Peters Humphrey), to an organization or person from any part of the world, including Canada, for outstanding achievement in promoting democratic development or respect for human rights.
-The award consisted of $25.000 (later $30,000) endowment and a speaking tour to Canadian cities to increase the awareness of the laureate's work.
+The award consisted of a $25,000 (later $30,000) endowment and a speaking tour to Canadian cities to increase the awareness of the laureate's work.
 Notable winners include Kimy Pernía Domicó (Colombia), Bishop Carlos Filipe Ximenes Belo (East Timor), Cynthia Maung and Min Ko Naing (Burma).